auchenberg/kenneth-io/posts/2024-04-18-the-rise-of-ai-first-developer-experience.md

 ---

 - Boilerplate and Scaffolding
-- - Hard-coded templates on a per framework/language with variable substitution offered via CLIs and other tools.
+- - Hard-coded templates per framework/language with variable substitution offered via CLIs and other tools.
 - - Code-generated projects tailored to specific requirements based on baseline templates and fine-tuning, allowing for hyper-personalization.
     {% tweet_embed id="1734604588282794237" /%}
   - AI-powered agents trained on your platform can generate code projects on demand and provide instant guidance and support to developers.